nmatsui/gruff/README.txt

 This is beta-quality software.
 It works well according to my tests, but the API may change and other features will be added.

+== Customized

+* Fix exception when y_axis_increment is used in Gruff::Line.
+* Add attribute suppress_legend_wrapping & legend_left_margine.
+  If use them, legends overwrap is suppressed.

 == Source

 The source for this project is now kept at GitHub: